-Cork Film Festival is delighted to present a selection of IFI Education titles as part of its expanding Schools Programme.
-These specially selected eight titles will support film in school curricula across Junior Cycle and Senior Cycle in French, German and Spanish, as well as Transition Year.
+Cork Film Festival presented a selection of IFI Education titles as part of its expanding Schools Programme in 2018.
+These specially selected eight titles supported school curricula across Junior Cycle and Senior Cycle in French, German and Spanish, as well as Transition Year.

-This year, the Festival is expanding its partnership with The Gate Cinema to offer our Schools Programme in Mallow and Midleton, as well as Cork city.
+In 2018, the Festival expanded its partnership with The Gate Cinema to offer our Schools Programme in Mallow and Midleton, as well as Cork city.

-Study Guides are available for our foreign language titles – please see the information section on each film below to view the study guides or make a booking.
+Study Guides are available for our foreign language titles – please see the information section on each film below to view the study guides.

 Junior Cycle: French

 Emilie Deleuze / France / 2016 / 90 mins / Subtitled

 This fresh coming-of-age drama centres on thirteen-year-old Aurore, trying to find a sense of belonging in the world stuck between a beautiful older sister and a brainy younger one.
 Léna Magnien excels as the prickly teen, rebellious and full of smart answers.
 Her parents threaten boarding school, but an empathetic teacher and an offer to join a band give her new possibilities.
 The band’s friendship helps her open up, realise her own talent and prompts her family to see her in a different light.